 *Volunteers, both regular and scheduled, who have contact with children, must go through the clearance process.

 MCC offers various internships for undergraduate and graduate-level students throughout the year.
 These positions afford students the opportunity to gain experience in the maternal-child health field and to work in a fast-paced nonprofit environment.
+The application period for Spring 2019 internships is now closed.
+MCC will accept applications for Summer 2019 internships from February 1st,2019 to March 15th, 2019.
 Please review the various positions and submit a cover letter and resume with the internship position of your interest listed in the subject line.
 Once we have reviewed your application, we will contact you for an interview if an appropriate position is available.

 To apply to the MCC internship program, please email: [email protected] with a cover letter, resume and your availability.